 - Per CDC/IDPH/LCHD guidance, positive cases should isolate for 5 days (the day that symptoms began or the day the individual tests positive counts as day 0).

-- Students/staff may return to school days 6-10 as long as they are able to mask.
-When masks are off during snack/lunch, students sit distanced from peers.
+- Students/staff may return to school on days 6-10 as long as they are able to mask.

 - Students who are positive and opt not to wear a mask after day 5 must continue to stay home through day 10.